Mohosin999/Practice-Project-Clean-YouTube/README.md

 **`Add Playlists by ID or URL:`**

-Users can quickly add a playlist by pasting its YouTube URL or Playlist ID, ensuring convenience and speed.
+- Users can quickly add a playlist by pasting its YouTube URL or Playlist ID, ensuring convenience and speed.

-**`Add and Remove Playlists:`**

-- Users have the ability to add new playlists to their project for easy access.
-- Additionally, they can remove playlists they no longer wish to keep, maintaining control over their content library.

-**`Add and Remove from Favorites::`**
+**`View All Playlist Videos:`**

+- Browse all videos from the added playlist in a clean, ad-free interface.

+**`Favorites Management:`**

 - User can add their most-loved playlists in favorites.
 - Also, they can remove it from favorites.

-**`Recent History:`**
+**`Recent Playlist Tracking:`**

 - The project keeps track of users' recent activities, displaying a history of playlists and videos accessed.
 This feature ensures that users can easily revisit content they've interacted with recently.

+**`Permanent Playlist Deletion:`**

+- Remove unwanted playlists permanently.

+## 💬 Benefits

+- No ads while watching videos, ensuring an uninterrupted viewing experience.
+- Distraction-free environment tailored for focused video consumption.
+- Efficient playlist management with favorites and recent tracking.
+- Simple yet powerful controls for adding, managing, and removing playlists.

 ## 💻 Technology Stack